CHAIR – Distinguished Professor JEFF MALPAS

 Robbie Arnott won the 2014 Scribe Nonfiction Prize for Young Writers, and was a runner-up in the 2014 Erica Bell Foundation Literature Award.
 His work has been published in Kill Your Darlings, Seizure, Island, Visible Ink and the Review of Australian Fiction.
 Robbie is keen to support other young writers and the pathways for them to get published.

 Nicole Gill is a Tasmanian writer and environmental management specialist.
-Her writings on nature, humans and other animals have featured in a broad range of publications, including The Monthly, Island, The Guardian, and The Best Australian Science Writing 2016.
-Nicole has been fortunate enough to have won writing residencies at Lake St Clair National Park and at the historic Boyd homestead at Bundanon, NSW, and her recent essays have been shortlisted for Bragg UNSW Press Prize for Science Writing, and for the Tasmanian Wildcare Nature Writing Prize.
-Her first book for children, Animal Eco-Warriors, will be published through CSIRO Publishing in 2017, and was selected as a Notable Book as part of the 2018 Children’s Book Council of Australia’s Book of the Year awards.
+Her writings on nature, humans and other animals have featured in a broad range of publications, including The Monthly, Island, The Guardian, Good Weekend Magazine, and The Best Australian Science Writing (2016, 2017).
+Her essays have been shortlisted for the Bragg UNSW Press Prize for Science Writing, and for the Tasmanian Wildcare Nature Writing Prize.
+Her first book for children, Animal Eco-Warriors, was published through CSIRO Publishing in 2017, and was selected as a Notable Book as part of the 2018 Children’s Book Council of Australia’s Book of the Year awards.

 Cameron Hindrum is a teacher and writer living in Launceston.
 Since 2003, he has coordinated the annual Tasmanian Poetry Festival, and for nearly 20 years he has organised spoken word events, readings, literary events and poetry slams for a variety of organisations including the Australian Poetry Slam, Tasmanian Living Writers Week, the Tasmanian Writers Centre and the Junction Arts Festival.
 His novel The Blue Cathedral (Forty South Books) was published in late 2011, and this was followed in 2012 by two volumes of poetry, Private Conversations Volumes 1 and 2 (Another Lost Shark and Walleah Press respectively).
 He completed an MA in Creative Writing in 2013, a residential fellowship at Varuna in NSW during January 2016 and is continuing work on a Doctorate in Creative Arts through the University of Wollongong, for which he is working on his second novel.